itepastra/QDI-homework-week-3-4/main.typ

 	answer.
 ]

+The removal of materials with a tip works in a way such that a force is applied on the material.
+It depends on the material the tip is used on whether the force applied makes the result precise or whether the space that is removed is too wide.
+The experiment needs to be repeated on the heterostructures this question gives as examples to know whether it would actually work.

 #problem[
 	The paper "Statistical evaluation of 571 GaAs quantum point contact transistors showing the 0.7 anomaly in quantized conductance using cryogenic on-chip multiplexing" reports QPCs formed with GaAs heterostructures.
 Would it be worthwhile to replicate this experiment on an InAs-based or Si/SiGe heterostructure platform?
 Why or why not?
 ]

+It would be worthwile to test it with other materials, since the Van Hove model has material-dependent properties you could test for the other materials as well.
+Confirms the case that Van Hove model is causing the 0.7 anomaly a bit better.